mcandre/fuel/README.md

 original factor.el code.
 Eduardo is also responsible of naming the beast.

-* Installation
+## Installation

-  FUEL comes bundled with Factor's distribution.
-The folder misc/fuel contains Elisp code, and there's a fuel vocabulary in extras/fuel.
+FUEL comes bundled with [Factor](http://factorcode.org/), in the folder misc/fuel.

-  To install FUEL, either add this line to your Emacs initialisation:
+To install FUEL, setup [Marmalade](http://marmalade-repo.org/) and `M-x package-install fuel` and add this line to your Emacs initialisation:

-  (load-file "<path/to/factor/installation>/misc/fuel/fu.el")

-  If all you want is a major mode for editing Factor code with pretty font colors and indentation, without running the factor listener inside Emacs, you can use instead:

-  (add-to-list 'load-path "<path/to/factor/installation>/fuel")
-  (setq factor-mode-use-fuel nil)
     (require 'factor-mode)

-* Basic usage
+## Basic usage

-*** Running the listener
+### Running the listener

 If you're using the default factor binary and images locations inside the Factor's source tree, that should be enough to start using FUEL.

-    Editing any file with the extension .factor will put you in factor-mode; try C-hm for a summary of available commands.
+Editing any file with the extension `.factor` will put you in factor-mode; try `C-hm` for a summary of available commands.

-    To start the listener, try M-x run-factor.
+To start the listener, try `M-x run-factor`.

 By default, FUEL will try to use the binary and image files in the factor installation directory.
 You can customize them with:

     (setq fuel-listener-factor-binary <full path to factor>)
     (setq fuel-listener-factor-image <full path to factor image>)

-    Many aspects of the environment can be customized:
-    M-x customize-group fuel will show you how many.
+Many aspects of the environment can be customized: `M-x customize-group fuel` will show you how many.

-*** Faster listener startup
+### Faster listener startup

 On startup, run-factor loads the fuel vocabulary, which can take a while.
-If you want to speedup the load process, type 'save' in the listener prompt just after invoking run-factor.
+If you want to speedup the load process, type `save` in the listener prompt just after invoking run-factor.
 This will save a factor image (overwriting the current one) with all the needed vocabs.

-    Alternatively, you can add the following line to your .factor-boot-rc file:
+Alternatively, you can add the following line to your `.factor-boot-rc` file:

     "fuel" require

 This will ensure that the image generated while bootstrapping Factor contains fuel and the vocabularies it depends on.

-*** Connecting to a running Factor
+### Connecting to a running Factor

-    'run-factor' starts a new factor listener process managed by Emacs.
+`run-factor` starts a new factor listener process managed by Emacs.
 If you prefer to start Factor externally, you can also connect remotely from Emacs.
 Here's how to proceed:

-    - In the factor listener, run FUEL: "fuel" run This will start a server listener in port 9000.
+* In the factor listener, run FUEL: "fuel" run.
+This will start a server listener in port 9000.
-    - Switch to Emacs and issue the command 'M-x connect-to-factor'.
+* Switch to Emacs and issue the command `M-x connect-to-factor`.

 That's it; you should be up and running.
-See the help for 'connect-to-factor' for how to use a different port.
+See the help for `connect-to-factor` for how to use a different port.

-*** Vocabulary creation
+### Vocabulary creation

 FUEL offers a basic interface to Factor's scaffolding utilities.
 To create a new vocabulary directory and associated files:

     M-x fuel-scaffold-vocab

 and when in a vocab file, to create a docs file with boilerplate for each word:

     M-x fuel-scaffold-help

-* Quick key reference
+#### Quick key reference

-  Triple chords ending in a single letter <x> accept also C-<x> (e.g.
-  C-c C-e C-r is the same as C-c C-e r).
+Triple chords ending in a single letter <x> accept also C-<x> (e.g. C-c C-e C-r is the same as C-c C-e r).

-*** In factor source files:
+### In factor source files

 Commands in parenthesis can be invoked interactively with M-x <command>, not necessarily in a factor buffer.

     |--------------------+------------------------------------------------------------|
     | C-c C-z            | switch to listener (run-factor)                            |